 4. Apply Eye Drops With Antihistamines

 Of course, unless you seal yourself off in a plastic bubble, you can't always escape allergens (for example, at certain times of year, pollen exposure is essentially unavoidable).
 And sometimes artificial tears aren't enough.
-In that case, you may want to try antihistamine pills.
+In that case, you may want to try an antihistamine.

 "Over-the-counter antihistamine eye drops address redness and itching and are very safe to use, even year-round if needed," Dr. Karakus says.
 The Journal of Ophthalmic & Vision Research review also confirms that anti-allergy drops ease symptoms.

-As for how often to use them, it differs depending on the active ingredients and their concentration, so follow the instructions in the package.
+As for how often to use them, it depends on the active ingredients and their concentration, so follow the instructions on the package.
 Antihistamine drops are also available as a prescription.